wmjordan/PowerJSON/README.md

 * **IgnoreDataMemberAttribute**

 XML serialization attributes are optionally supported (listed below).
 By default, the support is disabled and can be accessed by creating a new `SerializationManager` with a `JsonReflectionController` which has that option turned on.

 * **XmlElementAttribute**
 * **XmlAttributeAttribute**
 * **XmlArrayAttribute**
 * **XmlEnumAttribute**
 * **XmlIgnoreAttribute**

-### New Settings in JSONParameters
+### New Settings in JsonParameters

-This fork introduced the following settings in `JSONParameters`:
+This fork introduced the following settings in `JsonParameters`:

 * **NamingConvention**: control the naming convention of serialized fields and properties.
 It has added support for camel-case, uppercase names.
 * **SerializeStaticMembers**: control whether static fields or properties should be serialized.
 (2015-4-2)
 * **ShowReadOnlyFields**: control whether readonly fields should be serialized.
 (2015-4-7)